feitnomore/hyperledger-fabric-kubernetes/README.md

 kafka4.local.parisi.biz
 ```
 *Note: We're using Kafka 1.0 version for Hyperledger compatibility.*
 *Note: Check [this link](https://dzone.com/articles/how-to-setup-kafka-cluster) for a quick guide on Kafka/Zookeeper cluster.*
+*Note: We're using 4 Kafka nodes as the minimum stated in [Hyperledger Fabric Kafka Documentation](https://hyperledger-fabric.readthedocs.io/en/release-1.3/kafka.html).*

 For the NFS Server we'll have:
 ```sh